clem9669/hashcat-rule/README.md

 This was for basic coverage of passwords for non-educated people who only add 1 letter, 1 digit, 1 punctuation, 1 digit+punctuation, 2 digits+punctuation or a year or some other famous tricks *(ex: p@$$w0rd)* to their **password**.

-> 📣 Update: I have extented these rules to be more than just that. 📣
+> 📣 Update: I have extended these rules to be more than just that. 📣

 ## Running rules